moein-shariatnia/Pix2Seq/README.md

 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/moeinshariatnia/object-detection-w-transformers-pix2seq-pytorch/notebook)

+You can also read this tutorial on [Towards AI](https://pub.towardsai.net/easy-object-detection-with-transformers-simple-implementation-of-pix2seq-model-in-pytorch-fde3e7162ce7)

 Object detection does not have to be a difficult task!
 I clearly remember the first time I implemented YOLO from scratch and it was a pain to understand how it works under the hood.
 For the beginners in computer vision applications, I believe that object detection is the hardest one to understand among classification, segmentation, and etc.

 Once I first heard about the paper "[Pix2seq: A Language Modeling Framework for Object Detection](https://arxiv.org/abs/2109.10852)" , I got pretty damn excited and I was sure my next blog post will be about it; so, here I am writing this post and hoping that you'll like it and find the pix2seq model easy to understand and implement.